I know. I’m asking you to be adventurous. Though this may seem an odd combination, it’s wonderful.

 Like gin, Brussels sprouts, and oysters, people seem to love anchovies or hate them.
 When it comes to gin and oysters, I don’t even try to convince a hater otherwise.
 But Brussels sprouts, yes, I have a recipe that will convert almost anyone (coming soon), and anchovies, this recipe could be the one.

-The trick is to melt the anchovies with olive oil and garlic before you add the other ingredients.
+The trick is to melt the anchovies with olive oil and garlic before you add the other ingredients (as you do with Bagna Cauda).
 Instead of the sharp taste of fish and salt that you might experience with whole anchovies on a Caesar Salad, you’ll taste a rich and buttery flavor that only hints of anchovy.
 Then add hot linguine, the sweet chew of raisins, the subtle heat of crushed red pepper, tender bites of earthy cauliflower, and the crunch of toasted bread crumbs and I challenge even a staunch anchovy hater not to reconsider.

 Linguine with Cauliflower Anchovies and Raisins

 - 2 tablespoons extra virgin olive oil plus more for finishing

 - 1.5 ounce jar anchovies in olive oil such as Crown Prince

 - 2 cloves garlic coarsely chopped